takertao2/threadychain/README.md

 # threadychain
-<h2>Private Blockchain for Discord server incubator</h2>
+<h3>Private Blockchain for Discord server incubator</h3>

 Setting up a node and connecting to the server's private Blockchain.

-About the command line:
+About the command-line:

-For Mac you have the native command line, if you are in windows you will want to setup WSL.
+For Mac you have the native command-line, if you are in windows you will want to setup WSL.
 Please refer to [this guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on how to install WSL on windows.
 WSL allows you to natively run Linux kernel inside of windows and have all the same features.
-If you already have a WSL or command line in MacOS, you need to install Geth, with Geth you can run ETH nodes, develop, and create your own private network.
+If you already have a WSL or command-line in MacOS, you need to install Geth, with Geth you can run ETH nodes, develop, and create your own private network.
 In this case we will be connecting our nodes to create our private Blockchain capable of running Dapps and Web3 applications on the web, for free.

-More about how to Install Geth on your command line [here](https://geth.ethereum.org/docs/install-and-build/installing-geth).
+More about how to Install Geth on your command-line [here](https://geth.ethereum.org/docs/install-and-build/installing-geth).

 The benefits of running our own private network as developers are many, we can test any new features on the network and do not need to pay to deploy smart contracts.
 All our smart contracts and tokens will work just as any other cryptocurrency.
 Even being able to share coins on Metamask or other wallets that allow custom RPC.
 This also means we can have free cryptocurrency for development of real applications.
 The cons are simply that our network is small and may have bugs, be slow, and drop.
 But this will also give us experience to fix the issues.